kaustubhkapatral/docs/docs/ai-builders/build-an-agent.md

 This command will list all the versions registered with the specified repository.

-## Using Arka Dev Studio
+## Using Arka Playground

-Visit [Dev Studio](https://studio.arka.network), This will open the Dev Studio website, where you can manage your Agent versions with ease.
+Visit [Playground](https://studio.arka.network), This will open the Playground website, where you can manage your Agent versions with ease.

 **Steps:**